Develop on Cadence. Release on Demand.

 Release on Demand is the final aspect in the four-part Continuous Delivery Pipeline of Continuous Exploration (CE), Continuous Integration (CI), Continuous Deployment, and Release on Demand (Figure 1).

-The three aspects that precede Release on Demand help ensure that new functionality is continuously readied and verified in the production environment.
-But since tangible development value only occurs when end users are operating the Solution in their environment, releasing that value at the right time is critical for the enterprise to gain the real benefits of agility.
+Since tangible development value only occurs when end users are operating the Solution in their environment, releasing that value at the right time is critical for the Enterprise to gain the real benefits of agility.

-The decision as to when and what to release is a crucial economic driver that requires careful consideration.
-For many, continuous delivery is the desired end state, allowing new functionality to be released as soon as it is developed.
-But more often the release is a decoupled, on-demand activity, occurring for specific users, timed for when they need it, or when it makes the most economic sense for the enterprise.
+The decision of what and when to release is a critical economic driver that requires careful consideration.
+For many, continuous delivery is the desired end state, allowing the release of new functionality immediately after its deployment.
+But more often, the release is a decoupled, on-demand activity occurring for specific users, timed for when they need it or when it makes the most economic sense for customers and the business.

-The Agile Product Delivery competency article describes how the Develop on Cadence; Release on Demand competency creates the ability to deliver increasingly valuable solutions to end users with optimal frequency.
-The second part of this competency, the ability to release on demand, raises three questions for Product and Solution Management.
-These are:
+The Agile Product Delivery competency article describes how the ‘develop on cadence; release on demand’ dimension creates the ability to deliver valuable solutions to end users with optimal timing and frequency.
+It raises the following three questions for Product and Solution Management:

 - When should a release happen?

-- What elements of the system should be released?
+- What elements of the solution should be released?

 - Which end-users should receive the release?